 - Ko-fi.
 Ko-fi offers tips, memberships, and ways to offer users commissions for personalized content, like a custom tutorial or video chat.

-8. Start a Patreon and offer fan subscriptions
+8. Use Patreon to offer fan subscriptions

 Subscription-based models of income work great for content creators, because you can keep individual subscription costs low and focus on growing your number of subscribers.